 Board of Directors

-His multi-media work on The Amazon Jungle and Animals of the world has been on display at The Smithsonian Institute.
+Soon after the mult-media craze hit, both his illustration and design talents began to flourish.
+His multi-media work for Simon & Schuster on The Amazon Jungle and Animals of the world has been on display at The Smithsonian Institute.

-Though Bob has won an Emmy, and various National and International awards during his career, Bob confesses that his true joy is seeing a child or adults face at the moment they create something.
+Though Bob has been nominated several times, won an Emmy, and has various National and International awards during his career, Bob confesses that his true joy is teaching children, and heading up the ARTree's efforts in bringing arts education to the community.

 Dianne is a founding member of the ARTree and is currently the Vice President as well as the education chair.
 An educator with thirty years of experience in the public schools, she has shared her love of art with thousands of children.
 She continues to focus on teaching children the basics of art, by both planning and teaching many of the classes offered by The ARTree.

 Dianne is a metal sculptor who incorporates discarded metal objects into the whimsical characters she creates.
 Her dancers and skaters depict pursuits of childhood.
 The use of uncommon materials and the poses of her sculptures remind the viewer to revisit simpler times.
 She has personal and collaborative works installed in public areas in Santa Clarita as well as in private collections throughout California.